tpm2-software/tpm2-tools/man/tpm2_rsaencrypt.1.md

   * **-P**, **--pwdk**=_KEY\_PASSWORD_:

-    specifies the password of _KEY\_HANDLE_.
-Passwords should follow the authorization formatting standards, see section "Authorization Formatting".
+    Specifies the password of _KEY\_HANDLE_.
+Passwords should follow the "authorization formatting standards", see section "Authorization Formatting".

   * **-o**, **--out-file**=_OUTPUT\_FILE_: